 Pillar three: Cost management

 Proactive cost management is essential for securing your agency’s bottom line and creating a true picture of the company’s financial profile.

 As a finance leader, you know the fixed costs coming out each month—like office rental, internet and IT services, and salaries—so they should be easy to deduct from the overall revenue.

 When it comes to variable costs, a lot of them are from freelancers, and you can make these costs easier to account for in advance if you use a clear PO process with approvals for every project you start with a freelancer.
 It’s also important to remember that agencies operate in a dynamic market that’s always changing, and your costs at the end of the year might not accurately reflect the costs projected at the beginning of the year.
 That means it’s important to regularly update your financial budget, and adapt when necessary.

-Read our best practice guide to learn more about the three core pillars of financial management for agencies, and gain detailed insights into how your finance team can build on these foundations to further optimize daily financial processes.
+We’ve only covered the foundations of a strong financial management profile here.
+In our full guide, you’ll learn more about the three core pillars of financial management, and gain detailed insights into how your finance team can build on these foundations to further optimize daily financial processes.

 Agency Best Practice Guide

-Discover the Three Pillars of Effective Agency Financial Management
+Discover the Three Pillars of Effective Financial Management

 - Project Management

 - Talent Management